rhurkes/wx-sware/README.md

 # TODO
 ## Critical
+- better UX for promoting first interaction on page, so speech synth will work
 ## Backlog
 - keyboard controls and click outside the menu to close it
 - get WFO details including bounds
 - distance filter for afd
-- better UX for promoting first interaction on page, so speech synth will work
 - alerts will have distance when gps is live
+- cardinality for distance

 ## Tech debt
 - bundling